Ross Jones (rugby league): Matakana Cricket Club (1937/38)

-The following season (1937/38) Jones scored 30 runs in their season opening game against Ōmaha.
+The following season (1937/38) Jones scored 30 runs in their season opening game against Omaha.
 Jones scored 22 runs in Matakana's first innings of 189 against Tauhoa at Matakana on 6 November.
 In a win over Glorit on 20 November, Jones scored 12 runs in their second innings and took two wickets for eight runs.
 On 4 December he scored 14 runs against Whangaripo in a loss.
 Then on 11 December Jones scored 23 runs in a draw against Kaipara Flats.

 Jones was named in the junior match for the Wyatt Cup to be played on Wednesday, 15 December.
 He was in the Rodney East team to play Rodney West at the Port Albert Domain.
 His side lost the game and he was not mentioned for any individual feats however afterwards he was named in the Rodney Colts side to play at Omaha the following Wednesday on 22 December.
 Before then he played for Matakana on 18 December and took 5 wickets for 11 runs in a win over Power Board.
 There was no mention of the results of the colts match in any of the newspapers.
 On 8 January Jones took 2 for 25 and 1 for 6 in a win against Wharehine.

 Jones then struck good form with the bat when he scored 58 not out and 21 not out in a first innings win against Mullet Point on 15 January.
-This was followed by 62 runs against Ōmaha a week later on 22 January.
+This was followed by 62 runs against Omaha a week later on 22 January.
 With the match signalling the conclusion of the championship, Matakana finished in fifth place from ten teams.

-Jones was selected to play in the Rodney A representative side in a 12 February match against Northern Wairoa at Ōmaha however the match was postponed and not played until 25 February.
+Jones was selected to play in the Rodney A representative side in a 12 February match against Northern Wairoa at Omaha however the match was postponed and not played until 25 February.
 The postponement came after torrential rain in the region cut off many settlements.
 In Matakana's game with Mullet Point on 19 March Jones scored possibly his highest score to that point when he made 93 out of their 184 total.
 He then took a wicket for 3 runs.
 Then after a 26 March game with Whangaripo, Jones was selected in the Rodney A team to play Eden (Auckland) at Easter on 2 and 4 April.
-Eden were the Auckland champions with both games to be played at Ōmaha.
+Eden were the Auckland champions with both games to be played at Omaha.
 Rodney beat the Auckland champions on the first innings though Jones did not feature in the scoring or wickets.
 The Monday match was won narrowly by Eden with Jones not featuring again.
 There was no mention of Jones in connection with cricket for Matakana beyond this point which was most likely the conclusion of the season.